RedisLabs/redislabs-docs/content/rc/security/vpc-peering.md

 ### Configure VPC peering {#config-gcp-vpc-peering}

-To peer a Redis Cloud VPC with a GCP VPC:
+To set up VPC peering:

 1. Select **Subscriptions** from the [admin console](https://app.redislabs.com/) menu and then select your subscription from the list.